Reasons to visit

 - Birds & wildlife – stretching, more or less, the entire length of Argentina, the route is home to an astonishing wealth of birdlife and wildlife.
 Look out for guanacos, hairy armadillos, foxes, pumas, condors, caracaras, and the Chilean flamingo.

-- Culture – despite the low population density, there is a strong local indigenous culture expressed in traditions, farming, the estancias, buildings and food.
+- Culture – despite the low population density, there is a strong local indigenous culture expressed in their strong traditions and plentiful evidence of early pioneers with their farming and the estancias.
 The distinct influence of the Welsh remains strong in Esquel and Trevelin, where local guides specialise in Welsh history.

 Places to visit on the Ruta 40